rtaormina/waterwatch/docs/e2e_testing/analysis/e2e-analysis-001.md

-# End-to-End Test Map 001
+# End-to-End Test Analysis 001

 ## Test Case ID
-`E2E-MAP-001`
+`E2E-ANALYSIS-001`

 ## Title
-Add a Measurement and View Hexagon Details
+Compare hexagons

 ## Tested By
-`Stella and Pieter`
+`Pieter`

 ## Test Description
-Add a measurement manually.
-Select the hexagon that the measurement should be added in and ensure that the summary statistics shown are correct.
-Select view details to ensure that global stats open.
+Add 2 measurements, then open the compare hexagons menu and select the added hexagons for comparing, then check if stats are correct

 ## Preconditions
 Two measurements: